HISTORY AND THE CURRENT MISSION OF FREEMASONRY

 Would anything similar be possible today?

 The achievements of the Enlightenment and rationality have led humanity to the point of enormous problems.
 Or, perhaps, a better word would be enormous challenges.
 These global challenges cannot be resolved by those whose thinking is dominated by the left lode of the brain.
-Here we are talking about new synergy between the traditions of the Enlightenment and Mysticism.
-It is new synergy of left brain and right brain.
+Here we are talking about a new synergy between the traditions of the Enlightenment and Mysticism.
+It is a new synergy of the left brain and right brain.

 This era also provides the good challenge of allowing Freemasonry to be reborn at a new level of quality.